safar-india-org/safar-website/content/what-we-do/accountability-and-digital-technology.md

 #### Consultation on Digital Technology got enabling transparency and accountability

-The consultation attempts to bring together on a common platform, perspectives of practitioners, lawyers, academics, bureaucrats on how digital technology impacts access to information and its practical limitations and possibilities Through the course of the deliberations we aim to arrive at an administrative and legal framework that should govern information and accountability.
+The consultation brings together perspectives and experiences of practitioners, lawyers, activists, academics and bureaucrats on building and using digital platforms for expanding access to information.
+The consultation will also feature international experiences with using digital technology to strengthen the right to know.

 <a href="https://youtu.be/PC-HPsqmpYU" target="_blank"><b><i class="far fa-video small"></i>Digital Technology and Access to Information</b></a>

-<a href="../../documents/Agenda- 15 February 2022.pdf" target="_blank"><b><i class="far fa-file-alt small"></i>Agendas</b></a>
+<a href="../../documents/Agenda- 15 February 2022.pdf" target="_blank"><b><i class="far fa-file-alt small"></i>Agenda</b></a>

 ***